hassanflasha/hassanflasha/README.md

 ## Hi there 👋
-I'm Currently working on building my career as a Data scientist I'm Currently learning Inferential Statistics and some Statistical Learning Methods to enhance my knowledge and skills I'm capable of making Supervised prediction models, Manipulate and analyze data.
+I'm Currently working on building my career as a Data scientist I'm Currently learning Inferential Statistics and some Statistical Learning Methods to enhance my knowledge and skills.
+I'm capable of making Supervised prediction models, Manipulate and analyze data.
 <!--
 **hassanflasha/hassanflasha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.